Partition of Ireland: Nationalist objections to the Government of Ireland Act & the Anglo Irish Treaty

-Michael Collins had negotiated the treaty and had it approved by the cabinet, the Dáil (on 7 January 1922 by 64–57), and by the people in national elections.
+Michael Collins (the Chairman of the Provisional Government of the Irish Free State) had negotiated the Treaty and had it approved by the cabinet, the Dáil (on 7 January 1922 by 64–57), and by the people in national elections.
 Regardless of this, it was unacceptable to Éamon de Valera, who led the Irish Civil War to stop it.
 Collins was primarily responsible for drafting the constitution of the new Irish Free State, based on a commitment to democracy and rule by the majority.